 Data Engines receive, store and process Behavioural Atoms.
 Data Engines provide business-to-business services to Service Providers and other organisations in the form of queries that create Report Data.

+Service Enablers provide the technical capability, software, services, etc. that are needed to implement Consumer facing services, but do not provide these services directly to Consumers.

 Service Providers are the primary link between a Consumer and a Data Engine.
-They are able to query the atoms held by a Data Engine to develop personalised services for Consumers based on their everyday behaviours.
+They are able to query the atoms held by a Data Engine to develop and deliver (directly or indirectly through an Operator) personalised services for Consumers based on their everyday behaviours.
 Service Providers will often be consumer facing brands.

 An Associated Service Provider is a Service Provider that gains access to data collected by another service provider to provide a service to a Consumer.
 To do so, the Consumer MUST give consent to the Associated Service Provider to access the data collected by the original Service Provider.
 An Associated Service Provider has no right to grant a third-party any access to the data held by the original Service Provider.
 All of the technical requirements on a Service Provider that are defined in section 2.4 of this specification apply equally to an Associated Service Provider.

 Operators administer contact with the Consumer and hold the directly-identifying personal information (DIPI) needed to engage with the Consumer.
-An Operator might be an independent app, exist within a Service Provider or be an independent organisation.
+An Operator might be an independent application or service (possibly provided by a Service Enabler), exist within a Service Provider, or be an independent organisation.
 Operators only receive information from their Consumers and their Service Provider.

 The Consumer is the generic reference to any individual registered with the eco-system.
 They might be patients in a healthcare setting, subjects in a trial as well as consumers of a commercial digital service.
 A Consumer’s primary relationship might be with a Service Provider via a near-invisible Operator or with clearly recognisable Operator that is supported by a Service Provider in the background.